serioca/pyrinex/README.md

 ## Usage

-The simplest command-line use is through the top-level `ReadRinex.py` script.
+The simplest command-line use is through the top-level `ReadRinex` script.

--   Read RINEX3 or RINEX 2 Obs or Nav file: `python ReadRinex.py myrinex.XXx`
+-   Read RINEX3 or RINEX 2 Obs or Nav file: `ReadRinex myrinex.XXx`
--   Read NetCDF converted RINEX data: `python ReadRinex.py myrinex.nc`
+-   Read NetCDF converted RINEX data: `ReadRinex myrinex.nc`

 It's suggested to save the GNSS data to NetCDF4 (a subset of HDF5) with the `-o`option, as NetCDF4 is also human-readable, yet say 1000x faster to load than RINEX.